CyberFlameGO/svnpython/Doc/library/io.rst

       most *limit* bytes will be read.

-      The line terminator is always ``b'\n'`` for binary files; for text files, the *newlines* argument to :func:`.open` can be used to select the line terminator(s) recognized.
+      The line terminator is always ``b'\n'`` for binary files; for text files, the *newlines* argument to :func:`open` can be used to select the line terminator(s) recognized.

    .. method:: readlines([hint])